bmajors23/MySchedule/README.txt

         you are looking for and a tableview will be created to view the filtered results.
 7. If you choose log out, you will return to the original login form.

-//A description of the additional report of your choice you ran in part A.3.f

 For my third report, I wrote code to allow the user to search for appointments based on customer name

-//The MySQL Connector driver version number, including the update number

 mysql-connector-java-8.0.26